CAG-Contactor/racing-management-system/README.md

 Run back-end services with Docker
 ---------------
 You can use the maven profile ```docker``` to generate docker containers for each server application.
+Run commands in each directory for each app you want to start, ie

+Start Docker on your computer berfore executing following command

 ```sh
 mvn clean install -Pdocker
 ```

 The easiest way to run the docker containers is to start them with docker-compose, simply run